-We’ll dig into the roots of Root momentarily, but first, here are some highlights worth reading:
+We’ll dig into the roots of Root below.

 - Root Insurance boasts low premiums.
-The company says that it will generally save customers up to 52% off of a typical insurance policy.
+The company says good drivers will save up to $900 per year off a typical insurance policy.

-- Root Insurance has been around since 2015.
-So, it’s a relatively new company compared to competitors but is publicly traded on Nasdaq.
+- Root Insurance has been around since 2015, so it’s a relatively new company compared to competitors, but it is publicly traded on Nasdaq.

 - To keep premiums at rock bottom, Root only insures drivers they deem as low risk.